My Jefferson Nickel Collection.

 of this coin.
 The lack of metal flow lines inhibit the luster although north to south die polish

-lines have help it.
+lines have helped it.
 West to east die polish lines on reverse.
 Very EDS strike.
+Somewhat proof-like.

 Exhibits cutting tool bit markings from obverse working die at 2:00 to 5:00.